monix/monix.io/_docs/3x/tutorials/parallelism.md

 If ordering of results does not matter, you can also use [Task.parSequenceUnordered]({{ page.path | api_base_url }}monix/eval/Task$.htmll#parSequenceUnordered[A](in:Iterable[monix.eval.Task[A]]):monix.eval.Task[List[A]])
-instead of `gather`, which might yield better results, given its non-blocking execution.
+instead of `parSequence`, which might yield better results, given its non-blocking execution.

 ### Imposing a Parallelism Limit

-The `Task.gather` builder, as exemplified above, will potentially execute all given tasks in parallel, the problem being that this can lead to inefficiency.
+The `Task.parSequence` builder, as exemplified above, will potentially execute all given tasks in parallel, the problem being that this can lead to inefficiency.
 For example we might be doing HTTP requests and starting 10000 HTTP requests in parallel is not necessarily wise as it can choke the